 - bronchiectasis, a condition that involves inflammation and excess mucus

-- bronchitis, which happens when you have inflamed lower airways
+- acute and chronic bronchitis, which occur when you have inflamed lower airways

-- occupational lung diseases, which can occur due to the inhalation of dusts, chemicals, or proteins
+- occupational lung disease, which can occur due to inhaling dusts, chemicals, or proteins

 - obstructive sleep apnea, which causes your breathing to slow or stop entirely when you’re sleeping